PX4/PX4-Autopilot/NxWidgets/README.txt

 nxwm

   This directory holds a tiny desktop for small embedded devices with a touchscreen,.
 NxWM.
-NxWM is truly multiple window manager but only one window is displayed at a time.
+NxWM is true multiple window manager but only one window is displayed at a time.
 This simplification helps performance on LCD based products (in the same way that a tiled window manager helps) and also makes the best use of small displays.
 It is awkward from a